How the Inquiry operates

 Let’s Be Heard

 The Inquiry’s public participation project, Let’s Be Heard, is the main way in which people have contributed to the Inquiry.
-Let’s Be Heard aims to give a voice to as many people across Scotland as possible by inviting people to share their experiences of the pandemic and highlight any lessons they think should be learned.
+Let’s Be Heard aims to give a voice to as many people across Scotland as possible and invited people to share their experiences of the pandemic, highlighting any lessons they think should be learned.

-More than 5,000 people have shared their experiences with Let’s Be Heard.
+More than 11,000 people engaged with the Inquiry through Let’s Be Heard between May 2023 and November 2024.
 These experiences will guide the Inquiry’s investigations and can help identify potential witnesses for our hearings.

-Let's Be Heard will publish a series of reports based on the experiences shared by the public in Scotland.
-Its first report was published in November 2023.
+Let's Be Heard has finished gathering experiences and will publish a final report based on its findings.
+An interim report was published in November 2023.